SIsilicon/WorldEdit-BE-Docs/docs/usage/general/masks.md

 ### Shadow Mask

 This mask matches blocks that can't be seen from where you are.
 It's best used in combination with `#surface`.
-For example, `/wedit:replace "#shadow #surface" stone` on some grass under trees while you're above them will turn them into stone.
+For example, `;replace "#shadow #surface" stone` on some grass under trees while you're above them will turn them into stone.
 Inverting it like `!#shadow` will only match with blocks that can be seen from where you are.